 In general, water tests are classified under three categories: bacteriological, mineral/inorganic, and organic chemical tests.

-- Bacteriological tests check for bacteria (i.e. total coliform, fecal coliform, or E. coli) and can indicate the presence or absence of many types of disease-causing bacteria.
-Tests are costly and conducted only if they are absolutely essential.
+These check for bacteria (i.e. total coliform, fecal coliform, or E. coli) and can indicate the presence or absence of many types of disease-causing bacteria.
+Bacteriological tests are costly and are usually conducted only if they are absolutely essential.

-- Organic chemicals tests are usually performed only if there is a specific reason to believe a contaminant, such as pesticides, have entered the water supply.
+Tests for organic chemicals are usually performed only if there is a specific reason to believe a contaminant, such as pesticides, have entered the water supply.
 Industrial and petroleum contamination can also be detected through organic chemical testing.

-- Other tests could be conducted that test radiological contaminants (i.e. radium and radon) or other heavy metals such as arsenic, mercury, lead, or cadmium.
-Usually tests are based on suspected contamination from natural or anthropogenic (man-made) sources.
+Various other forms of testing can be conducted to test radiological contaminants (i.e. radium and radon) or other heavy metals such as arsenic, mercury, lead, or cadmium.
+Usually such tests are based on suspected contamination from natural or anthropogenic (man-made) sources.

 When should I test my water?

-You should also test your home water if you believe your tap has been compromised due to contamination.
-Water should always be tested after constructing a new water well or if an old, unused well is brought back in service.
-Also, many pharmaceutical companies routinely test their water to ensure it falls within the limits established for an ISO and/or CFR certified facility.
-Consult a water specialist at a water testing laboratory, local health department, or county officials for information on the local contaminants in your area.
+Many pharmaceutical companies routinely test their water to ensure it falls within the limits established for an ISO and/or CFR certified facility.
+Consult a water specialist at a water testing laboratory, local health department, or county officials for information on contaminants in your local area.